1.5JZ – Everything You Need To Know

 If you’ve already got a 1JZ engine fitted and you’re looking to achieve some decent gains up to 600-1,000 hp, we feel it’s likely to make more sense to opt for 1.5JZ.

-However, if you’re looking to go beyond 1,000 hp, then the 2JZ will be the better option.
+However, if you’re looking to go beyond 1,000 hp, then the 2JZ with some boost will be the better option.

 The main downside that comes with a 2JZ swap is the sheer amount of work for wiring and making everything fit.